By the Pricking of My Thumbs: Literary significance and reception

 The novel is dedicated "to the many readers in this and other countries who write to me asking: 'What has happened to Tommy and Tuppence?
 What are they doing now?'"

 Francis Iles (Anthony Berkeley Cox) in The Guardians issue of 13 December 1968 admitted that, "This is a thriller, not a detective story, and needless to say an ingenious and exciting one; but anyone can write a thriller (well, almost anyone), whereas a genuine Agatha Christie could be written by one person only."

 Maurice Richardson in The Observer of 17 November 1968 said, "Not her best though it has patches of her cosy euphoria and aura of the sinister."

 Robert Barnard said that this novel "Begins rather well, with a vicious old aunt of Tommy's in a genteel old people's home, but declines rapidly into a welter of half-realised plots and a plethora of those conversations, all too familiar in late Christie, which meander on through irrelevancies, repetitions and inconsequentialities to end nowhere (as if she had sat at the feet of Samuel Beckett).”
 He concluded his negative assessment of the plot by saying that it “Makes one appreciate the economy of dialogue – all point, or at least possible point, in early Christie."

 Film, TV or theatrical adaptations

 In 2005, the novel was adapted by the French director Pascal Thomas under the title Mon petit doigt m'a dit...

-The novel was adapted into a television film in 2006 as part of the Agatha Christie's Marple series starring Geraldine McEwan even though Christie did not write Marple into the original story.
-The plot was altered with Tommy away on military intelligence business abroad, and Tommy's part of the story was re-written for Miss Marple.
-Tommy was portrayed as a self-important strong male, while Tuppence was portrayed as a maudlin alcoholic who carried a hip flask and who was resentful of her husband's success; she too was going to be signed-up by MI6 but had then not been able to fulfil this ambition as she was pregnant with their first child.
+The novel was adapted into a television film in 2006 as part of the Agatha Christie's Marple series starring Geraldine McEwan even though Miss Marple did not appear in the original story.
 Tommy and Tuppence were played by Anthony Andrews and Greta Scacchi.
-The time in which this adaptation is set is somewhere between the late 1940s and the early 1950s, but unclear and slightly inconsistent: a US B-17 (which left the UK soon after the war and was out of US service by 1949) overflies the village, yet US airmen wear the blue USAF uniform introduced in 1949, and there is also a 1951 Festival of Britain poster in the village shop.